Go to the top of this page

 [Future action plans]

-In fiscal 2023, we will continue to conduct follow-ups to solve problems in departments with problems regarding working hours management, and hold seminars on working hours management for managers.
-We will also work to reduce working hours by streamlining business processes and changing decision-making processes.
+In fiscal 2024, we will continue to conduct follow-ups to solve problems in departments with problems regarding working hours management, and provide employee education and strive to foster awareness regarding working time management.

 In addition, we will continue to support employees in creating an environment that makes it easier for them to take time off, such as by promoting the use of workation and bleisures.